uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 - Packet delay (packets arrive out of order)
 - Packet corruption (the packet gets changed on the way)

-So, if we didn’t try fix these, the image wouldn’t load, bits would be missing, corrupted or computer B might not even recognise what it is!
+If we didn’t try fix these, the image wouldn’t load, bits would be missing, corrupted, or computer B might not even recognise what it is!

 {image file-path="img/chapters/corrupted-image.jpg" alt="Corrupted Image"}